-Traditional leaders hold a great amount of power in many communities especially when it comes to influencing social norms.
-They are important ‘gatekeepers’ who play a vital role in passing on ideas and information to communities.
+In many parts of the world, and in Africa especially, traditional leaders can hold a great amount of power in communities especially when it comes to influencing social norms.
+They remain important ‘gatekeepers’ who play a vital role in passing on ideas and information to communities.
 Social norms around gender can be very ‘sticky’ and difficult to change so finding a way to work with traditional leaders can be valuable.

 Gather local stories and solutions

-Work with local people to come up with some suggestions for how these issues could be addressed in a gender transformative way.
-Build a convincing argument as to why things need to change and how they could.
+- Work with local people to come up with some suggestions for how these issues could be addressed in a transformative way.
+Build a convincing argument with local people as to why things need to change and how they could.

 Make use of traditional leader strategy documents and local statistics

-Many traditional leaders are educated to graduate level and beyond, and have a good understanding of development issues.
+Helen reflected that in Zambia many traditional leaders are educated to graduate level and beyond and have a good understanding of development issues.
 They often have easy access to data and statistics on their community, chiefdom or kingdom.

 In Zambia, the Ministry of Chiefs and Traditional Affairs looks at how to engage the traditional leaders and how they can work together.
 The Ministry has created a strategy document on traditional leaders’ engagement, which talks about, for example, how traditional leaders should network with all the other organisations and ministries that have presence in their chiefdom.
 It also sets out how ministries should support traditional leaders to roll out their agenda.